The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 6. Decline Dumbbell Tricep Extension

-The decline dumbbell tricep extension is a variation of the lying dumbbell tricep extension that adds a slight decline to the movement.
+The decline dumbbell tricep extension is a variation of the lying dumbbell tricep extension that significantly declines the movement.

 It is more effective for two reasons: the use of a neutral grip and the location of the shoulders.

-- Extend your arms over your shoulders with your palms facing each other, and then slowly lower the dumbbells behind your head by bending your elbows.
+- Extend your arms over your shoulders with your palms facing each other

 7. Lying Single Dumbbell Extension